inkytonik/kiama/README.txt

 Tony Sloane
 Dominic Verity
+Matthew Roberts

 Other contributors have been:

 Lennart Kats (particularly in attribution)
-Ben Mockler (the Oberon-0 example)
+Ben Mockler (the first version of the Oberon-0 example)

 Kiama is currently concentrating on incorporating existing language processing formalisms, so credit goes to the original developers of those formalisms.
 See